ne0rrmatrix/NerdNewsNavigator2/README.md

 <h1 align="center">NerdNewsNavigator2</h1>

 A Dotnet Maui Video player for Twit.tv RSS feeds.
 Browse latest episodes from Twit tv network RSS feeds and watch live as they are broadcasted.
 Or download them for offline watching.
+Automatically keeps track of playback position and when video is resumed it starts where you left off.
+Podcast list is updated automatically every 30 days, or it can manually be updated in settings.
+App also allows you to choose to download only when wifi is connected.
+Save you data!

 ## Current Features implemented
 1. Browser RSS feed in a nice menu based layout.